2023–24 I-League 3

 The 2023–24 I-League 3 was the 1st season of the I-League 3, and the national fourth tier of the Indian football league system.
 The top three clubs qualified for 2023–24 I-League 2.

+Over view

+The AIFF was launched National Football Division -3 for the first time in the 2006-2007 season.
+The NFL3 was folded after first season.
+After 17 years, the AIFF reintroduced this league as I-League 3.
+The inaugural season 25 clubs were participated in 5 group of 5 team in each group.
+5 group champions were promoted to final round.
+3 top teams from the final round were promoted to Ileague-2.
+Sporting Goa, Dempo Sc, Sporting Club Bengaluru were promoted to 2023-24 I-League 2.
+Bottom 2 teams from final round Kerala United and KLASA were reinstated 2024-25 I-League 3 group stage.

 Clubs

 On 22 August 2023, 15 clubs were nominated for the I-League 3rd Division by nine state FAs (Chhattisgarh, Delhi, Goa, Gujarat, Bengaluru, Madhya Pradesh, Punjab, Rajasthan, and Mumbai).
 Nominations from 10 other states (Manipur, Dadra and Nagar Haveli and Daman and Diu, Kerala, Pondicherry, Sikkim, Assam, Odisha, Telangana, and West Bengal) were assessed after due diligence.